jake-knerr/chess/README.md

 - **Define a composite's defining rule by combining (1) a descriptive name for the composite, (2) a single hyphen, and (3) the component name for the super component.**
 - **New style rules — rules that don't match the same content as rules already defined by the super component — are defined like a typical component.**
-- **When changing super component styling, combine the composite's defining rule with the rule being overridden.**
+- **When creating rules that match the same content as rules already defined by the super component, combine the composite's defining rule with the selectors for the rule that already matches the targeted content.**
 - **Apply the defining rules for the composite and the super component together to HTML content.
 Write the composite class before the super component class in HTML.**

 > Why use composites?
 When creating a composite prevents defining significant amounts of redundant styling.
 Do not abuse the concept for the same reasons we avoid treacherous class hierarchies when programming.